OpenBfS/UncertRadio/docs/doc_files/first_steps/config.rst

 Linking project files (.txp) to UncertRadio.exe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Linking the file type .txp to UncertRadio.exe, can be established as follows in Windows:
+Linking the file type .txp to ``UncertRadio.exe``, can be established as follows in Windows:

 -  highlight a txp file, click by the left mouse button "open with" and select "other app"